Hao-Laboratory/OAM-Ctrl/README.md

 ### Example

-1. Open the script named singleLongitudinalVortexTunable_FIG4a_d.m.
+1. Open the script named Figure_3.m.
-2. Set the radial polarization ratio value in the row 8.
+2. Set the radial polarization ratio value in the line 14.
 ```
 Iz_desired = 1;
 ```